rust-lang/rust/doc/tutorial.md

 let view = xs.mut_slice(0, 2);
 view[0] = 5;

-// The type of a mutable slice is written as &mut [T] let ys: &mut [int] = &mut [1, 2, 3];
+// The type of a mutable slice is written as &mut [Type] let ys: &mut [int] = &mut [1, 2, 3];
 ~~~